sensible-hq/sensible-docs/readme-sync/v0/senseml-reference/6500 - sections/9500 - sections-example-external-range.md

 The following examples show using text external to sections groups as anchors for the section's fields.

 One example uses a static external range to anchor on a heading that occurs once in the document.
-Another example uses a dynamic external range to anchor on irregularly reoccurring headings interleaved with sections.
+Another example uses a dynamic external range to anchor on irregularly repeating headings interleaved with sections.

 Example: static
 ---